tzeikob/stack/README.md

 ls /usr/share/kbd/keymaps/**/*.map.gz | less
 ```

+> Note, the `loadkeys` command requires only the filename without the `map.gz` extension.

 ### Connect to the internet

 If your system is using an ethernet cable to connect to the internet then you probably are ready to skip this step.